New Construction Homes In Northern VA

 Deciding Between A New Home & Resale Home

 This is the first critical step in the journey to new construction.
 If you are going to build a unique, fully custom home and have a vision for it, then it is an easy answer ( you should build new).
-It is highly unlikely you will find what you want on the market.
+It is highly unlikely you will find what you want in an existing property on the market.

 Similarly, there will be times when a neighborhood or area might just be starting to build newer homes and everything else is decades older.
 This is another good time to build new if you want something modern.